Neural-Systems-at-UIO/QCAlign/docs/QCtissue.rst

 |            |              |                   | out-of-focus      |
 +------------+--------------+-------------------+-------------------+

-4. Use the > in the far-right corner of the window to proceed through all slices.
+4. Use the > in the far-right corner of the window to proceed through all sections.

-5. Proceed until all the slices have been marked up.
+5. Proceed until all the sections have been marked up.

 6. Adjust the atlas hierarchy to the level that you're interest in: this is typically the same level that you will use for Nutil analysis.
 If you'd like results for several hierarchy levels it's possible to export the statistics several times.
 Simply adjust the hierarchy between exports (unlock the hierarchy in the "View" menu).